 If you are consistently hitting left or right reassess your gun mount and make sure your eye is lined up straight down the barrel.
 If that doesn’t help, you can adjust the cast of the gun using a shim kit, but for turkey guns, the easiest solution is to install an adjustable sight kit.
 Adding an adjustable rear sight will allow you to easily adjust your point-of-impact left or right.

 Once you are hitting dead-on at close range with target loads.
 Shoot one turkey load to confirm.
 Sometimes different loads have different points-of-impact.
 If nothing else, it’s important to see how tight your turkey load pattern is at close range.

 Shoot at 30

 Next, push the target back to 30 yards and shoot one turkey load from the bench.
 At this range, you should be able to marvel at the perfect pattern covering your target.
-Thirty yards is still the ideal range to shoot a turkey, even if you are shooting the latest and greatest loads and chokes.
+Thirty yards is still the ideal range to shoot a turkey, even if you are shooting the best turkey hunting loads and the best turkey hunting shotgun.
 After all, the fun part is calling them in close.

 So if you don’t see an even smattering of pellet holes across a 10-inch circle at this range, you’ve got some changes to make.
 One possibility is that you are over-choked for the size shot you are using.
 Generally speaking, if you are shooting smaller shot (like No. 6s) you want a tighter constriction choke in the .665 range and if you are shooting larger shot (like No.4s) you want a larger constriction choke in the .680 range.